Skomrag

-Skomrak is a village in Lyngdal municipality in Agder county, Norway.
+Skomrag or Skomrak is a village in Lyngdal Municipality in Agder county, Norway.
 The village is located near the northern end of the Rosfjorden, about 1.5 km south of the town of Lyngdal.
 The village of Svenevik lies about 2 km straight west across the fjord.

-The Skomrak area is divided into three parts called Skomrak Indre (in the north), Skomrak (in the central part), and Skomrak Ytre (in the south).
-Prior to the merger in 1964, the border between Lyngdal municipality and Austad municipality ran right between Skomrak and Skomrak Ytre.
+The 0.18 km2 village has a population (2025) of 299 and a population density of 1661 PD/km2.

-The 0.18 km2 village has a population (2023) of 276, giving the village a population density of 1533.33 PD/km2.
-Most of the residents live in Skomrak Ytre where there is a large residential development.
+The Skomrag area is divided into three parts called Skomrag Indre (in the north), Skomrag (in the central part), and Skomrag Ytre (in the south).
+Prior to 1964, the border between Lyngdal Municipality and Austad Municipality ran right between Skomrag and Skomrag Ytre.